Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% coverage for the single parameter 'coinId' with a clear description.
-The tool description does not add additional semantic meaning beyond what the schema provides, meeting the baseline.
+The single parameter 'coinId' has 100% schema coverage with descriptive examples.
+The description does not add semantic value beyond the schema, meeting the baseline expectation.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.